A3EA

 hosting/backups/logging/redundancy/analyitics/budgeting/cost management/

-Application Load Balancer Amazon Route 53 to register and setup the 'A2EA/A3EA' domain names
+Amazon Route 53 to register and setup the 'A2EA/A3EA' domain names,

 Amazon CloudWatch to monitor and log everything